xcoupe01/project_Karel/README.md

 - This is not the final version and future functions will be added
 - Graphics contains placeholder objects for now, real models will be added in the future.

-## UI description
-- **Room**
-    - Visualizes the robot in his room, you can directly control him by clicking in the room and using folowing controls.
-    - controls:
-        - `W` to go forward
-        - `A` to rotate left
-        - `D` to rotate right
-        - `O` to mark current Karel's position
-        - `P` to place brick
-        - `Z` to pick up brick
-        - `I` to remove or return block in front of Karel
-        - mouse to move camera in the room
-- **Blockly editor**
-    - Used to program robot by blocks.
-- **Text code editor**
-    - Used to program robot by code.
-## Nav bar description
-You can find control for each section under it
-- **Menu**
-    - `Change room` -
-    - `Home camera` - resets the camera
-    - `Make Blocks` - creates blocks described by text form the selected text in the text editor
-    - `Save` - opens dialog to generate save file
-    - `Load` - opens dialog to load application by the specified file
-    - `Test` - internal developper button
-- **Languages**
-    - insert a code to be transported to Blockly code
-- **Run**
-    - runs block of code specifed by cursor
-- **Debug**
-    - runs block of code specified by cursor in debug mode (step by step)
-- **Stop**
-    - stops ecevution of any code
 ## Used resources
 - [ACE code editor](https://ace.c9.io/)
 - [Three.js web 3D graphics](https://threejs.org/)